Welcome to Rome!

 I would definitely recommend Armuchee because we are very proud of our academic achievements.

 I would not recommend Pepperell Schools based in scores and stories of friends with children there.

 I would recommend Ridgeferry Park, Nortside Swim Center, and the fountains at the Town Green.
 We enjoy visiting all three.
 I would also highly recommend the library.

 It’s hard to come in as an outsider.
 Try to get involved to make friends.

-I recommend Silver Creek area.
-I grew up there and it nice and quite and away from the city drama.
-I would like to move to Armuchee to see if its quite like Silver Creek and Cave Springs.
+I recommend the Silver Creek area.
+I grew up there and it is nice and quiet and away from the city drama.
+I would like to move to Armuchee to see if it’s quite like Silver Creek and Cave Springs.